Starting Team Development of Databases

 Learn more about database projects: You can read about the basic concepts of how to manage schema changes by using database projects.

 Get hands-on practice: You can follow an introductory walkthrough to become familiar with how to create an isolated development environment, so that your changes will not conflict with changes from other team members.
-You can also follow more-specific walkthroughs that cover smaller sections of the database development life cycle.

 Put an existing database schema under version control: You can create a project, configure project settings, and import a schema by using the database project wizard.
 You can also create an empty project if you want to import the schema later or if you do not have permission to access the database from which you want to import the schema.
 After you import the schema, you can add the project to version control.